xyxj1024/xyxj1024.github.io/_posts/2022-04-20-linux-radix-tree.md

 [^2]: See [Linux Weekly News](lwn.net): "Trees I: Radix Trees" by Jonathan Corbet, March 13, 2006.

+[^3]: Most users of the radix tree store pointers but `shmem`/`tmpfs` stores swap entries in the same tree.
+They are marked as exceptional entries to distinguish them from pointers to `struct page`.
+The internal entry may be a pointer to the next level in the tree, a sibling entry, or an indicator that the entry in this `slot` has been moved to another location in the tree and the lookup should be restarted.
+Sibling `slots` point directly to another `slot` in the same node.
+The bottom two bits of the `slot` determine how the remaining bits in the slot are interpreted: `00` (data pointer); `01` (internal entry); `10` (exceptional entry); `11` (unused/reserved).

-[^3]: The video recording is [here](https://archive.org/details/lca2018-The_design_and_implementation_of_the_XArray).
+[^4]: The video recording is [here](https://archive.org/details/lca2018-The_design_and_implementation_of_the_XArray).
 In an LWN article, Jonathan Corbet added that addition of an item to a tree has been called "insertion" for decades (since at least 1968), but an "insert" operation does not really describe what happens with a radix tree, especially if an item with the given key is already present there.
 See [Linux Weekly News](lwn.net): "The XArray Data Structure" by Jonathan Corbet, January 24, 2018.

-[^4]: *Examining Linux 2.6 Page-Cache Performance* by Sonny Rao, Dominique Heger, and Steven Pratt, [landley.net/kdocs/ols/2005/ols2005v2-pages-87-98.pdf](https://landley.net/kdocs/ols/2005/ols2005v2-pages-87-98.pdf)
+[^5]: *Examining Linux 2.6 Page-Cache Performance* by Sonny Rao, Dominique Heger, and Steven Pratt, [landley.net/kdocs/ols/2005/ols2005v2-pages-87-98.pdf](https://landley.net/kdocs/ols/2005/ols2005v2-pages-87-98.pdf)